-Have Israel's Religious Authorities "Blacklisted" 160 Rabbis?
+Have Israel's Religious Authorities 'Blacklisted' 160 Rabbis?

 Israel's state rabbinate has released a list of 160 rabbis — from the U.S. and 23 other countries — whose certifications of a person's Jewish identity it rejected last year.
 Jewish immigrants in Israel often must present such certifications from their rabbis abroad to prove their Jewish identity.